 Jesuit Refugee Service/USA Detention Chaplaincy Program

 Jesuit Refugee Service/USA provides direct service via the Detention Chaplaincy Program.
-The JRS/USA chaplaincy programs provide pastoral and religious assistance to meet the needs of non-citizens detained by the Department of Homeland Security (DHS) in three U.S. federal detention centers.
-Jesuit Refugee Service/USA continues to maintain a supervisory role in the El Paso, Texas; Florence, Ariz.; and Batavia, N.Y. detention centers, however we have completed our ministry in Artesia, New Mexico, as it has been closed.
+The JRS/USA chaplaincy programs provide pastoral and religious assistance to meet the needs of non-citizens detained by the Department of Homeland Security (DHS) in five U.S. federal detention centers.
+For the past several years, we have worked in the El Paso, Texas; Florence, Ariz.; Batavia, N.Y. detention centers.
+On March 25, 2015, JRS/USA assumed the same role in two additional centers: the Krome Service Processing Center in Miami and the Port Isabel SPC in Los Fresnos, Texas.